 If the PD&E Study shows that improvements are needed, the recommended design alternative will be presented to the Federal Highway Administration (FHWA) for review and acceptance.
 If accepted, the proposed transportation project will go through several phases of development that include design, right-of-way purchase and construction.

-The design phase is currently funded and scheduled to begin in 2018.
+The design phase is currently funded and scheduled to begin in 2021.
 The right-of-way purchase and construction phases are not currently funded.
-It is typical for transportation projects to take between five and 10 years to be constructed after the PD&E Study has been finalized and accepted by the FHWA.
+It is typical for transportation projects to take between five and ten years to be constructed after the PD&E Study has been finalized by the FHWA.

 To submit a comment about the study, click here.